Animal Crackers (1930 film): Music

-Most of the music written by Kalmar and Ruby for the Animal Crackers musical was not used in the film.
-The romantic leads' shared song, "Why Am I So Romantic", was written specifically for the film.
-Songs present in the musical but removed from the film include "Cool Off" and "The Long Island Low-Down", sung by Grace Carpenter; "News", "When Things Are Bright and Rosy", "Who's Been Listening to My Heart?", and "Watching the Clouds Roll By", sung by the romantic leads; the ensemble piece "Go Places and Do Things"; and a Marx Brothers piece from the cut du Barry scene, "We're Four of the Three Musketeers".
-The opening number, led by Hives, was shortened; the original version contained several more verses, including parts sung by the maids and guests.
+The majority of the music written by Kalmar and Ruby for the Animal Crackers musical was not used in the film.
+Songs that were present in the musical but removed from the film include "Cool Off" and "The Long Island Low-Down", sung by Grace Carpenter; "News", "When Things Are Bright and Rosy", "Who's Been Listening to My Heart?", and "Watching the Clouds Roll By", sung by the romantic leads; the ensemble piece "Go Places and Do Things"; and a Marx Brothers piece from the cut du Barry scene, "We're Four of the Three Musketeers".
+The opening number, with Hives and the six footmen was drastically cut; the original version contained several additional verses, including parts sung by the maids and guests.
+The song performed by Roth and Thompson, "Why Am I So Romantic", was written specifically for the film.

-The film features the following musical numbers.
-All songs by Kalmar and Ruby, unless otherwise indicated.
+The film features the following musical numbers, all written by Kalmar and Ruby unless otherwise indicated: